Lejo1/minetest-media/README.md

 A static Minetest Media Server done simple.

+Also contains some tools to create and maintain a media server.

 ### Why static?
 For all other remote media services you need a paid root server.
 But you can everywhere get a simple static webserver where you just need to upload the medias.